Earl Pomeroy: Political campaigns

 Pomeroy was first elected to the U.S. House of Representatives in 1992.
 For his first five campaigns, he did not gain the victory margins scored by North Dakota's two Democratic Senators, Kent Conrad and Byron Dorgan.
 Until 2004, he never won more than 57 percent of the vote.
 However, in 2004 he was reelected with almost 60 percent.

 2006

 Pomeroy faced Republican Matthew Mechtel in the 2006 general election, easily winning re-election to his eighth term.
 He received a larger percentage of votes (65.68%) than in his previous elections.

 2008

 In 2008, Pomeroy easily retained his seat in the House of Representatives defeating Republican Duane Sand.

 2010

 Pomeroy was defeated by Republican nominee state Representative Rick Berg.
-That marked the first time in 30 years that this seat would be been held by a Republican.
+That marked the first time in 30 years that this seat would be held by a Republican.

 Pomeroy's election loss was attributed to his vote for the health care reform bill.